Aravind-808/transformer-from-scratch/README.md

 - The loss values for both the models were around 5, which is good provided that I didnt train them with much data.

 #### Why Pytorch??
 -  Because I prefer it over TensorFlow, no other reason.
-I'm sure TensorFlow is great and stuff, but im confortable with torch.
+I'm sure TensorFlow is great and stuff, but im comfortable with torch.

 Thats it byeeee